10 minutes Reading time

 In this report, we’ve analysed the online art industry and explored the ins and out of how sellers are performing on the search engine results pages (SERPs).
 We’ve successfully identified sellers who are painting SEO masterpieces, as well as those who still need to work on their textures and colouring.

-This detailed analysis dives into a range of metrics and measurements, including online visibility, page speed, and keyword opportunities.
+This detailed art industry analysis dives into a range of metrics and measurements, including online visibility, page speed, and keyword opportunities.
 Additionally, we also looked into lesser-known metrics which are often missed in other reports, including social score and brand reach.

-If you’re looking to improve your online visibility and beat your competition, this report will provide you and your company with the knowledge and tools to do so.
+If you’re looking to improve your online visibility and beat out your competition, this report will provide you and your company with the knowledge and tools to do so.
 You’ll get exclusive insight into the inner workings of your industry.
-In the right hands, this report can be the key factor in determining your SEO success.
+In the right hands, the Online Art Market Report can be the key factor in determining a successful digital strategy.

-As a whole, visibility is looking rather positive for the online art industry.
+As a whole, visibility is looking rather positive for the online art market.
 The top sites have visibility as high as 300K with many of the competition sites in the 10K range.
 However, despite this face value success, visibility has actually dropped across the industry year-on-year, with a total difference of -94%.

 At this current point in time, the outlook isn’t looking good for online art sellers.
 If you want to counter this sharp drop and take advantage of easy opportunities, download the report now.

-Here is a quick rundown of the top 10 sites:
+Here is a quick rundown of the top 10 sites identified by the report to the biggest in terms of their online visibility:

 Saarchi Art is definitely a brand to keep an eye on.
 For the two most competitive keywords in the art market – ‘abstract art’ and ‘abstract painting’ – they have first page rankings.
 These keywords have a combined volume of around 26K.
 For any online art seller, this is a lot of potential traffic.